Addiction Studies Degree Program

 Addiction Studies majors become good listeners, clear writers, introspective, and critical thinkers.
 They become advocates for their clients and programs, and remain open to new ideas and methods as the field continues to evolve.

-David C. Page, Addiction Studies major, is the inaugural recipient of the Addiction Studies Undergraduate Scholarship.
-The annual scholarship was made possible by a generous donation gifted to the Addiction Studies program this year.
-The scholarship program provides $5,000 in tuition remission to an Addiction Studies major during his/her sophomore or junior year.
+Latesha Powell, Addiction Studies major, is the 2014-15 recipient of the Addiction Studies Undergraduate Scholarship.
+The annual scholarship was made possible by a generous donation gifted to the Addiction Studies program.
+The endowed scholarship provides $5,000 annually in tuition remission to an Addiction Studies major during his/her sophomore or junior year.
 As a competitive need-based scholarship program, the scholarship provides significant financial assistance to students pursuing a degree in Addiction Studies.

 Internship placements are an important part of the Addiction Studies curriculum.
 Internships provide students the opportunity to apply what has been learned in the classroom in real world settings.
 This begins students' professional development, in addition to providing the occasion to develop one's own style and approach to helping others in preparation for employment after graduation.
 Placements include hospitals, residential programs, family counseling centers, community mental health agencies, and outpatient drug and alcohol treatment centers.

 Over 30 addiction prevention, referral, and treatment agencies throughout Southeast Michigan and Southern Ontario are affiliated with the University for field placements in Addiction Studies.